-And rightly so, as this hamlet that sits right by the Arctic circle is home to reindeers, huskies, and the legendary father of Christmas — Santa Claus.
+And rightly so, as this hamlet that sits right by the Arctic Circle is home to reindeer, huskies, and the legendary father of Christmas — Santa Claus.

 On that note, Rovaniemi offers plenty of opportunities to catch all of them in action.
 Moreover, its riverside location and proximity to nature set the perfect base for organizing activities and exploring the landscapes.

 So, go ahead, and add these Rovaniemi attractions to your bucket list for a trip as magical as this place.

 This post may contain affiliate links.
 Please see our disclosure for more information.
 As an Amazon Associate, we earn from qualifying purchases (if applicable).

 Related Reading: Things to do in Svolvaer